fastruby/rails_stats/README.md

 * option to print out by app directory (stats per engine)
 * Add views (jbuilder, erb, haml) but don't count towards ratios
+* Support JS for projects that have it in public
+* Add css but don't count towards ratios